BigweldIndustries/BigBot/README.md

 Set your token by typing it into token.txt with nothing else.
 Make sure it doesn't have quotes around it!

-# How to download/setup
-Go to releases and click on the latest one.
-To get your user token, just look up "get discord token" Typically though, the exe build may be just a bit behind the python file, so scroll down if you are experienced enough to mess with that.

 # What is this?
 Discord selfbots are kind of like normal discord bots, that perform actions when given commands, but this does it on